hardik56-git/E-commerec-Web-/README.md

 This makes the application easier to maintain and scale.

-### JavaScript
+### Typescript

-JavaScript handles the application's interactive functionality, including:
+Typescript handles the application's interactive functionality, including:

 - Searching
 - Filtering